 We deliver your empty shipping boxes or MoveCube®, ready for you to fill.

 As international movers, we collect your shipment and safely transport it to its destination.

 Our team will see your goods safely through customs, then deliver them to your new home.

 What size are our high-quality shipping boxes?

 Our Large shipping boxes are ideal for lightweight yet cumbersome items like clothing and bedding, while the Standard is best for books, kitchenware, toys and other heavier household goods.
 However, please be aware that to protect our drivers and yourself, we can't accept boxes exceeding 30kg/66lbs.
-Instead, we suggest you overestimate the number of containers you need and order plenty, and then, if you find you have some left over, we'll collect them to be reused for no extra charge.
+Instead, we suggest you overestimate the number of containers you need and order plenty, and then, if you find you have some left over (and they're in a good condition), we'll collect them to be reused for no extra charge.

 61 x 51 x 41cm / 24 x 20 x 16.14 inches

 51 x 41 x 31cm / 20 x 16.14 x 12.2 inches

 - Children's toys